 In the real world of RF broadcasting, that’s not possible.
 Noise is everywhere.
 It’s in the air, it’s part of the very atomic makeup of the cables that signals travel on, and it’s generated by the electronics we use.
 The best thing we can do most of the time is to limit how much noise our components make because the rest of the stuff is out of our control.

 People ask if it’s possible to reduce noise.
 The answer is, yes and no. It is not technically possible to reduce noise in an electrical system if it’s there other than replacing the component that’s creating it.
 However it’s possible to increase the signal and hopefully not take too much of the noise with it.
 A regular amplifier, basically like turning the volume up on your TV, will increase the amount of signal and the amount of noise equally so it won’t necessarily make things better.
 There are amplifiers designed for digital signals that try to decode the digital signal to an extent and then replicate it, giving you more signal with the same amount of noise.

-On the other hand, because electronics themselves create noise, it’s possible (although unlikely with quality parts) that the amount of noise you put in can overwhelm the small amount of signal you have so that it could potentially be worse than not amplifying at all.
-That’s why it’s always best to aim for high quality in an amplifier, unless you are completely unconcerned about noise.
+On the other hand, let’s not forget that electronics themselves create noise.
+That means it’s possible that the noise you put in can overwhelm the signal you have.
+In that way it could potentially be worse than not amplifying at all.
+Although, it’s worth noting that it’s unlikely with quality parts.
+That’s why you should aim for high quality in an amplifier, unless you don’t care about noise.